-As such, it’s hard to deny that distance learning is the future of higher education.
+As such, it’s hard to deny that online learning is the future of higher education.

 Trends in Higher Education

-The metamorphosis in learning methodology is causing teachers and educators to reconsider the ways they design coursework, especially considering that between 2012 and 2016, the number of students who were studying on campus dropped by more than 1 million — a 6.4 percent decline.
+The metamorphosis in learning methodology is causing teachers and educators to reconsider the ways they design coursework, especially considering that fall 2019 enrollments were more than 2 million less than peak enrollment in 2011, according to National Student Clearinghouse.